singhshivkumar90/pim-docs/manipulate_pim_data/catalog_structure/creating_a_reference_data.rst

 Configuring the ProductValue
 ----------------------------

-Depending on the needs, a product can be linked to several colors or just one.
+Depending on the needs, a product can be linked to one or multiple colors.
 The first case will be called *simple reference data*, while the second one will be referred to as *multiple reference data*.

 Don't forget to check the mapping of the product value and to register the custom class in the container.